Sheppard

 +

-Marketing's EBITDA contribution comes from four value-creation levers: (1) lower customer acquisition cost through channel-mix optimization and vendor consolidation, (2) higher booked-call rate from better lead quality, dispatch, and creative, (3) higher average ticket from membership conversion and price-led merchandising, and (4) reduced fixed overhead from consolidated agency stacks.
-A platform running all four typically captures 150–400 bps of EBITDA improvement inside 18 months.
+Marketing's EBITDA contribution comes from four value-creation levers.
+First, lower customer acquisition cost through channel-mix optimization against unit economics.
+Second, higher booked-call rate from better lead quality, dispatch, and creative.
+Third, higher average ticket from membership conversion and price-led merchandising.
+Fourth, reduced fixed overhead from operating-system discipline across the marketing function.
+A platform running all four typically captures 150 to 400 bps of EBITDA improvement inside 18 months.

 How does Sheppard prepare a portco for exit?